-Coconut oil is high in healthy fats that can help you lose weight.
-These healthy fats can boost your metabolism and increase the amount of energy you burn (18).
-Additionally, coconut oil can help to reduce your appetite and make you feel full longer (10).
+Coconut is high in fiber and healthy fats that can help you lose weight.
+Both fiber and fat tend to increase satiety, which can help to reduce your appetite and make you feel full longer (18) (10).

 3. Improve Your Digestive Health

 The fiber in coconuts can help to improve your digestive health.
-Fiber helps to keep things moving through your digestive system, and it can also help to reduce constipation and other digestive issues (11).
+Fiber helps to keep things moving through your digestive system, and it can also help to prevent or relieve constipation and other digestive issues (11).

-Coconuts are a good source of lauric acid, which is a fatty acid that has been shown to boost immunity.
-Lauric acid can help to fight off infections and improve overall health (2).
+Coconuts are a good source of lauric acid, which is a fatty acid that has antimicrobial activity.
+Lauric acid might help to fight off infections (2).

-The nutrients in coconuts can help to improve the health of your skin and hair.
+The nutrients in coconuts might help to improve the health of your skin and hair.
 Coconut oil is a popular natural remedy for dry skin and scalp (14).
-It can also help to reduce the appearance of wrinkles.
-Additionally, coconut water is a great natural way to keep your skin hydrated (13).
+It is also said to help reduce the appearance of wrinkles.
+Additionally, coconut water is a great natural way to keep hydrated, which can improve the appearance of your skin (13).

-Coconut oil can help to reduce stress levels and improve your mood.
+Coconut oil might help to reduce stress levels and improve your mood.

-Tryptophan in coconut oil can help to increase the production of serotonin, which is a hormone that plays a role in regulating mood (12).
-Additionally, the scent of coconuts can also help to reduce stress levels.
+Tryptophan in coconut can theoretically help to increase the production of serotonin, which is a hormone that plays a role in regulating mood (12).
+Additionally, the scent of coconuts is also said to help reduce stress levels for some people.

 Reasons why BetterMe is a safe bet: a wide range of calorie-blasting workouts, finger-licking recipes, 24/7 support, challenges that’ll keep you on your best game, and that just scratches the surface!
 Start using our app and watch the magic happen.

-Coconuts can help to regulate blood sugar levels and improve insulin sensitivity (5).
-The healthy fats in coconuts can help to slow down the absorption of sugar, and fiber can also help to keep blood sugar levels stable.
+Coconuts may help to regulate blood sugar levels and improve insulin sensitivity (5).
+The fiber healthy fats in coconuts can help to slow down the absorption of sugar, which can help to keep blood sugar levels stable.